mariuskimmina/tlsplus/README.md

-# tls
+# tlsplus

 ## Name

-*tls* - allows you to configure the server certificates for the TLS, gRPC, DoH servers.
+*tlsplus* generates and manages TLS certificates for DNS over TLS or HTTPS.
+You can also optionally configure the certificates yourself.

 ## Description